Exact Tensor Completion Powered by Slim Transforms: Experiments and Analysis

-In this experiment, the application to video data recovery is considered.
-The momentum to apply tensor-based modelling is that the frames of video data is correlated and can be viewed as the third dimension of a tensor.
+In this experiment, the application of video data recovery is considered.
+The momentum of applying tensor-based modeling is that the frames of video data are correlated and can be viewed as the third dimension of a tensor.
 The test videos include ``bus'', ``carphone'', ``foreman'', ``miss'', ``coastguard'', ``news'', ``soccer'', ``suzie'' and ``trevor''.
-The contents of these videos contains cars, boats, rivers and humans of different resolutions.
+The contents of these videos contain cars, boats, rivers, and humans of different resolutions.
 Also, both static and dynamic scenes occur in these test videos.
 The assessment criteria are the mean PSNR (mPSNR) and the mean SSIM (mSSIM) of all frames.

-The average mPSNR and mSSIM values are given by Table. \ref{tb:YUV} and specifically, the performance indicators of each test video for SR $=0.05$ are shown in Fig. \ref{fig:yuv_ind_p=0.05}.
+The average mPSNR and mSSIM values are given by the bottom half of Table \ref{tb:MSI_Video} and specifically, the performance indicators of each test video for SR $=0.05$ are shown in Figure \ref{fig:yuv_ind_p=0.05} in Appendix \ref{section:exp_vid}.
 As can be observed, the non-invertible slim transforms exhibit superior performance among the videos containing different contents and scenes, with a more obvious advantage in mSSIM.
-The visual recovery results of the $30$th frame and $60$th frame of video ``coastguard'' with SR$=0.1$ are exhibited in Fig. \ref{fig:yuv_p=0.1}.
-It can be noticed that the frames recovered by DCT2, DFT-DCT, Framelet contain fewer noise artifacts and the margins of the river and the coast are more obvious compared to other methods.
+The visual recovery results of the $30$th frame and $60$th frame of the video ``coastguard'' with SR$=0.1$ are exhibited in Figure \ref{fig:yuv_p=0.1}.
+The frames recovered by DCT2, DFT-DCT, Framelet contain fewer noise artifacts, and the margins of the river and the coast are more obvious compared to other methods.